equinix/terraform-provider-equinix/docs/guides/migration_guide_packet.md

 ## Migrating one resource at a time

-We can use terraform state and import to achieve transition without destroying existing resources.
+We can use `$ terraform state` and `$ terraform import` to achieve transition without destroying existing resources.

 ### Existing infrastructure

-We assume to have infrastructure created with provider packethost/packet with a device and IP reservation.
+We assume to have infrastructure created with provider packethost/packet with a device and an IP reservation.
 The HCL looks like:

 ```hcl-terraform
 terraform {